How much does an LLC cost in Michigan?

 How long it takes to get an LLC approved in Michigan depends on how you file your Articles of Organization.

-You can get an LLC in Michigan within 2 weeks if you file online.
-On the other hand, filing by mail takes about 4 weeks.
+You can get an LLC in Michigan 10 business days if you file online.
+On the other hand, filing by mail takes 10 business days (plus mail time).

-If you need your LLC faster, you can pay for expedited processing and get it in 24 hours or less.
+If you need your LLC faster, you can pay for expedited processing in the LLC formation process and get it in 24 hours or less.

 For more info, please see: How long does it take to get an LLC in Michigan.